Bayesian prediction for physical models with application to the optimization of the synthesis of pharmaceutical products using chemical kinetics: Background

 \subsection{Experiment and Physical Model}

-We estimate the values of the unknown physical parameters $\boldsymbol{\theta}$ using observations from a small, non-optimally designed experiment.
-The chemical reactions given by (\ref{reactions}) are observed for $I'=6$ combinations (or treatments) of the controllable factors $\mathbf{x}$.
-These treatments are given in Table~\ref{Runs}.
+We estimate the values of the unknown physical parameters $\boldsymbol{\theta}$ using observations from a small experiment.
+The chemical reactions~(\ref{reactions}) are observed for $I'=6$ combinations of the controllable factors $\mathbf{x}$, given in Table~\ref{Runs}.
 For run $i=1,\dots,I'$, we observe the amounts of E, F and H at a series of $n_i$ times $t_{i1},\dots,t_{in_i}$.
 The times range from 0.5 to 2902 seconds, with $n_i$ ranging from 17 to 20 time points per run.
 In total, there are $n=\sum_{i=1}^{I'} n_i =109$ observations of the amounts over all $I'$ runs.
 Note how run 6 is a repetition of run 5, thus there are $I=I'-1=5$ unique treatments.
 Runs 5 and 6 have observations taken at 18 different time points.
 However the last two time points for run 5 are at 1620 and 1825 seconds, whereas the last two time points for run 6 are taken four seconds later.
-Therefore there are $m=93$ unique combinations of controllable factors and time points.Let $\left(\mathbf{x}'_j,t_j\right)$ be the values of the controllable factors for each ($j=1,\dots,m$) of these unique combinations.
+Therefore there are $m=93$ unique combinations of controllable factors and time points.
+Let $\left(\mathbf{x}'_j,t_j\right)$ be the values of the controllable factors for each of these unique combinations ($j=1,\dots,m$).
+The experiment was not designed to be statistically optimal for either the estimation of parameters $\boldsymbol{\theta}$ or prediction for new treatments.